Join Dale Walker for virtual open studios focused on slow stitching, which is anything done by hand with yarn or thread.

 Check out our Embroidery Machine Skills series to build your repertoire on the Solaris 2.

-This class will certify you to use the Baby Lock Presto 2 sewing machines in the Fiber Studio.
-This class is a prerequisite for Fiber Studio workshops, sew-alongs, and other events where you'd like to use these machines, and it is also a prerequisite for orientations for other sewing machines in the studio.
+This class also serves as a prerequisite for Fiber Studio workshops, sew-alongs, and other events where you'd like to use these machines and for working on your own projects any time you’re in the studio.
+It is also a prerequisite for orientations for other sewing machines in the studio.

-The Presto 2 machines are easy to use and have many functions.
-This class will guide you through basic machine use including:
+Presto 2 machines are easy to use and have many functions.
+This class guides you through basic machine use including:

 We’ll end the class with a checklist for putting your machine away so it’s ready for the next person.